 As you read your student’s essay, do you recognize any phrases that you hear often – perhaps in conversation?
 Clichés are all-too-common, overly used phrases (think “tip of the iceberg,” “like a kid in a candy store,” “think outside the box,” etc.).

-Your student should aim to avoid these like the plague (okay, that was a cliché – but we added as a bonus example)!
+Your student should aim to avoid these like the plague (okay, that was a cliché – but we added it as a bonus example).

 6. Does the conclusion echo the main points?

-The conclusion of the essay should ultimately remind (without repeating word for word) the reader of the key points discussed within the body and not bring up any new ideas or subjects.
-It should, however, leave a lasting statement or impression that will stick with the reader once the essay is complete.
+The conclusion of the college essay should ultimately remind the reader of the key points discussed within the body and not bring up any new ideas or subjects.
+Although, it should not be a recitation of what your child just wrote.

 The goal is to leave a lasting so impression, so how can your child do that?